Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 human bean kingman arizona

-The first destination on our road trip was the Grand Canyon, but as it was still March at the time of our trip, the weather had different plans for us.
-When we had booked our trip, the weather had promised dessert temps in the mid 70s – but as we drove towards Grand Canyon, the clouds got darker and snow began to accumulate.
-And by the time we got to the Grand Canyon, there was easily 6 inches of snow down… and less than stellar views.
+When we had booked our trip, the weather had promised desert temps in the mid-70s, but as we drove towards the Grand Canyon, the clouds got darker, and snow began to accumulate.
+By the time we got to the Grand Canyon, there were easily six inches of snow down—and less-than-stellar views.

 Yes, we traveled nearly 2000 miles for THIS view: